MusicalNinjaDad/FizzBuzz/docs/dev-build.md

     Background is available by combining the [pyo3 FAQ](https://pyo3.rs/latest/faq#i-cant-run-cargo-test-or-i-cant-build-in-a-cargo-workspace-im-having-linker-issues-like-symbol-not-found-or-undefined-reference-to-_pyexc_systemerror) and [manylinux specification](https://github.com/pypa/manylinux)

 !!! warning "Missing out on 4-7x performance gains"
-    If you are going to be doing performance benchmarking or want speed during tests; add `debug = false` to `./pyproject.toml` to ensure that your rust code is built with the right optimisations even when installing in editable mode via `pip install -e .`.
-Otherwise only your `install` and `wheel` builds will get the optimisations.
+    For performance benchmarking or faster tests, add `debug = false` to `./pyproject.toml`.
+This ensures your Rust code is built with the right optimisations even when installing in editable mode via `pip install -e .`.
+Without this, only `install` and `wheel` builds will be optimised.

     The default release profile is well documented in [The Cargo Book](https://doc.rust-lang.org/cargo/reference/profiles.html#release).
 I found a 4-7x performance boost when I enabled this!